RogerBaklund/LayoutProcessor/README.md

         }
       }

-Variables in the current layout is automaticaly made available in the `!php` block, but variables created inside the block is not automatically exported to the layout.
+Variables in the current layout is automatically made available in the `!php` block, but variables created inside the block is not automatically exported to the layout.

 #### `!if`/`!elseif`/`!else` Conditional statements